-Whichever methodology is applied using the guidance within ISA TR84.00.07, it is crucial that parties involved on both sides of the project (designers and implementers) are happy with the methodology at kick off, are fully aware of the strengths and limitations of the selected methodology, and work together to ensure the resulting design is appropriate for the specific application.
+Whichever methodology is applied, it is crucial that parties involved on both sides of the project (designers and implementers) are happy with the methodology at kick off, are fully aware of the strengths and limitations of the selected methodology, and work together to ensure the resulting design is appropriate for the specific application.
+This way, ownership of the F&G design can be taken, while both parties can discuss the potential to optimise the layout at a very early stage, making significant cost savings further down the line.